Azerbaijan

-By the late 19th century, an Azerbaijani national identity emerged when the Azerbaijan Democratic Republic proclaimed its independence from the Transcaucasian Democratic Federative Republic in 1918, a year after the Russian Empire collapsed, and became the first secular democratic Muslim-majority state.
+By the late 19th century, an Azerbaijani national identity emerged, and the Azerbaijan Democratic Republic proclaimed its independence from the Transcaucasian Democratic Federative Republic in 1918, a year after the Russian Empire collapsed, and became the first secular democratic Muslim-majority state in the world.
 In 1920, the country was conquered and incorporated into the Soviet Union as the Azerbaijan SSR.
 The modern Republic of Azerbaijan proclaimed its independence on 30 August 1991, shortly before the dissolution of the Soviet Union.
 In September 1991, the ethnic Armenian majority of the Nagorno-Karabakh region formed the self-proclaimed Republic of Artsakh, which became de facto independent with the end of the First Nagorno-Karabakh War in 1994, although the region and seven surrounding districts remained internationally recognized as part of Azerbaijan.
 Following the Second Nagorno-Karabakh War in 2020, the seven districts and parts of Nagorno-Karabakh were returned to Azerbaijani control.
-An Azerbaijani offensive in 2023 ended the Republic of Artsakh and resulted in the flight of Nagorno-Karabakh Armenians.
+An Azerbaijani offensive in 2023 ended the Republic of Artsakh and resulted in the expulsion of Nagorno-Karabakh Armenians.

 Azerbaijan is a unitary semi-presidential republic.
 It is one of six independent Turkic states and an active member of the Organization of Turkic States and the TÜRKSOY community.
-Azerbaijan has diplomatic relations with 182 countries and holds membership in 38 international organizations, including the United Nations, the Council of Europe, the Non-Aligned Movement, the OSCE, and the NATO PfP program.
+Azerbaijan has diplomatic relations with 182 countries and holds membership in 38 international organizations, including the United Nations, the Council of Europe, the Non-Aligned Movement, the Organization for Security and Co-operation in Europe (OSCE), and the NATO PfP program.
 It is one of the founding members of GUAM, the Commonwealth of Independent States, and the OPCW.
 Azerbaijan is an observer state of the World Trade Organization.

 The vast majority of the country's population (97%) is Muslim.
 The Constitution of Azerbaijan does not declare an official religion, and all major political forces in the country are secular.
-Azerbaijan is a developing country and ranks 89th on the Human Development Index.
+Azerbaijan is a developing country and ranks 81st on the Human Development Index.
 The ruling New Azerbaijan Party, in power since 1993, has been accused of authoritarianism under presidents Heydar Aliyev and his son Ilham Aliyev.
-The ruling Aliyev family have been criticized on Azerbaijan's human rights record, including media restrictions and repression of its Shia Muslim population.
+The ruling Aliyev family has been criticized on Azerbaijan's human rights record, including media restrictions and repression of its Shia Muslim population.